George Burdi: RaHoWa

+Resistance Records

+In 1993, Burdi co-founded the white power music label Resistance Records, which was the distributor for RaHoWa, and other white nationalist bands.
+The company was based in Detroit, rather than Canada, due to the United States's lack of hate speech laws.
+It is unclear where the money to start the label was obtained.

+Dyck described it as "white-power music’s premier record label"; in 1996, The Washington Post described them as the largest American distributor of hate music.
+The company also operated a web site, and published a magazine, Resistance, which covered the white nationalist music scene.
+Burdi published and edited the magazine.

 Reckzin incident

 In Ottawa, on May 29, 1993, after a RaHoWa concert which was picketed by Anti-Racist Action protesters, Burdi and the leader of the White nationalist Heritage Front, Wolfgang Droege, led their supporters on a march to Parliament Hill, chanting "sieg heil", making racist remarks, and giving the Hitler salute.
-At Parliament Hill, the two addressed their followers.

-Burdi then led the group to the Chateau Laurier, where he led a charge across the street to confront protesters.
+Burdi then led a charge across the street to confront protesters.
 During the charge, Alicia Reckzin was struck on the head while running from Burdi's supporters.
-When she fell, she was kicked several times on her right side; Reckzin later reported having seen Burdi kick her in the face.
+When she fell, Burdi kicked her in the face.
+In 1995, as a result of the violent confrontation, Burdi was convicted of aggravated assault, and sentenced to 12 months imprisonment.

-In 1995, as a result of the violent confrontation, Burdi was convicted of assault causing bodily harm, and sentenced to 12 months imprisonment.
-Burdi appealed both his conviction and the sentence, but on February 14, 1997, the Court of Appeal for Ontario upheld the lower court's 1995 decision (O.J.
+He was released on bail pending appeal after serving several weeks.
+Burdi appealed both his conviction and the sentence, but in February 1997, the Court of Appeal for Ontario upheld the lower court's 1995 decision (O.J.
 No. 554 No. C21788/C21820), and Burdi began his sentence.
-The court "ruled him out as the kicker," but he was found guilty of vicarious liability by having led the charge across the street.
-Burdi continues to deny having assaulted Reckzin.

 Renunciation of racism

-In 1997, much of Resistance Record's inventory and business paraphernalia were seized in an April raid by the Oakland County, Michigan Sheriff's Department, the Michigan Department of the Treasury, and the Ontario Provincial Police.
-The same day this raid was carried out in Michigan, Burdi was arrested in Windsor, Ontario, for contravening the Canadian Criminal Code provisions against promoting hatred.
+In 1997, much of Resistance Record's inventory and business paraphernalia were seized in simultaneous April raids by Michigan state authorities in the United States and Canadian authorities; officially, for tax reasons.
+Burdi was arrested in Windsor, Ontario, for contravening the Canadian Criminal Code provisions against promoting hatred.

 Convicted in Windsor, Burdi was able to avoid a jail sentence with the condition that he not be involved with RaHoWa or Resistance Records.
 He sold the company to Willis Carto who soon sold it to National Alliance head William Luther Pierce.
-Burdi then renounced white nationalism.
+Burdi then renounced white nationalism, much to the shock of other members of the white nationalist movement.

+In 1998 Burdi founded the multi-racial band Novacosm.
+Other former members of RaHoWa went on to play for other white power bands.
+Novacosm, with Burdi on vocals and guitar, B. Valentine on bass and Sy Sylver on guitar, began performing publicly in 2001, and released some recordings as mp3s.
+Novacosm released one compact disc, Everything Forever, in 2003.
+Despite his renunciation of racism, RaHoWa continued to be popular with white supremacists even decades on.